 This is an examination of relationships between and within racial and ethnic groups, including analysis of social and behavioral causes of prejudice and discrimination.
+Credit Hours: 3 Prerequisite: PSY 201 Availability: On demand

 CJ 306 Crisis Management Communications

 This course examines the variables involved in crisis planning, communication and management.
 Appropriate consideration will be given to organizational vulnerabilities, environmental threats, and stakeholder influences involving law enforcement agencies.